LatentDream/watson.ai/readme.md

 Supported platform: MacOS, Windows
 - The app and not signed, you will need to allow the app in the security settings of your OS.

-Watson.ai was original developed as an internal tool to help us record and summarize our meetings.
+Watson.ai was original developed as an internal tool to help me record and summarize the endless stream of meetings.
 Previous version are not public but I'm planning to continue development here and make it available to everyone! :)

 ## API token needed:
 Enter your API token in the app settings to use the transcription feature.